 This post may contain affiliate links.
 Please check out my disclaimer for more information.

-There are lots of reasons to consider living in an RV.
+There are lots of reasons to consider living in a camper.
 The best one in my opinion, is that it’s CHEAP.
 If you have a lot of debt to pay off, or want to save up some big money (cough…down payment…cough) you should consider living in a camper.

 RV living can save you hundreds of dollars per month to accelerate your debt repayment and cut years off of your loans, or sock away some serious money.
 It’s a more complicated and difficult life than living in a house, but if you’re motivated, it can be just the right thing to get your finances under control.